-There’s no doubt about it, when it comes to collectible pinball machines, Williams is the gold standard to which all others are held to.
+There’s no doubt about it, when it comes to the best collectible pinball machines, Williams is the gold standard to which all others are held to.
 Throughout the 80’s and 90’s they made a ton of huge hits that are very sought after even today.
 The question for some people is “What are the best Williams pinball machines ever made?”.
 This post will go over the 15 best.
-If you’re interested in some of my other lists, checked out my Best Pinball Machines for Home Use list or The Best Selling Pinball Machines of All Time.
+If you’re interested in some of my other lists, checked out my Top Pinball Machines for Home Use list or The Best Selling Pinball Machines of All Time.

 The Top Williams Pinball Machines List

 #1) Medieval Madness.
 By all standards, it is the most sought after and collectible game Williams made.
 In fact, it was so popular that they even remade it a couple years because prices for the originals had gone over $10k.
 Why is it so popular?
 It’s the combination of working castle combined with killer rules and voices from people like Tina Fey (before she was famous).
 It’s a very challenging game that is also very popular with guests.
 Who doesn’t like to destroy a castle?
 Current cost is around $8k.